Earvin Jose: Professional career

-Guam National basketball team
+National team career

 Earvin Jose has appeared in a total of seven FIBA Asia Cup basketball tournament's qualification games and at various other tournaments representing Guam.
 At the Asia Cup qualifiers, he scored 5 points per game while making 50 percent of his shots from the 2 point area, 42.9 percent of his three point shots and 80 percent of his free throw shots, with 1.6 rebounds and 0.4 assists per game.
 The national team won six of the seven Asia Cup qualification games he played at, losing only to the New Zealand team.
 Jose won a gold medal as a member of the Guam men's national basketball team at the 2019 Pacific Games.
 Jose's highest point outpost in the latter tournament was 15 points versus the Samoan team in Guam's first game; he averaged 5.4 points, 2.4 rebounds and 0.6 assists per game in the competition.